Big Cat Rescue’s Communication and Records

 A defended territory is defined by the animal in one or more of several different ways, depending on the species.
 The demarcation may be optical (visual), acoustic (sound), olfactory (smell) or a combination of these.

 Animals are creatures of habit, moving within their territories in established routines set in time and place.
 These patterns of movement and activity can often be seen clearly in the Sanctuary.
-Llamas, and muntjac for instance, establish special places for defecation.
-Even in small exhibits animals will make use of certain trails and will usually travel on these (or by certain routes) rather than use the whole exhibit.
+The cats will make use of certain trails and will usually travel on these (or by certain routes) rather than use the whole enclosure.
 Other parts of the cage may be exclusively reserved for certain activities such as eating and sleeping.

 - Flight Distance: is the measurable distance at which an animal will flee when approached by an enemy.
 The distance is related to the significance of the intruder, and the individual experiences of an animal can increase or decrease the distance involved.
 Man can have both a positive (i.e. Keeper) and a negative (i.e. hunter, visiting public) effect.
-Sometimes, as with protective instinct to defend offspring, the flight distance can be considerably reduced, perhaps even eliminated, or the flight reaction can change to an attack.
+Sometimes the flight distance can be considerably reduced, perhaps even eliminated, or the flight reaction can change to an attack.

 - Critical Distance: represents a part of the flight distance.
 An animal without the choice of escape will tolerate the approach of an enemy up to the point where it is forced to defend itself; the attack/defense takes place within the critical distance range.